thirdweb-dev/typescript-sdk/docs/sdk.isignatureminter.generatesignature.md

 Promise&lt;{ payload: [SignaturePayload](./sdk.signaturepayload.md)<!-- -->; signature: string; }&gt;

-- The voucher (with the uri pre-populated) and signature.
+- The payload (with the uri pre-populated) and signature.